 SEMINARS & NETWORKING

-Awards: Felicitating outstanding performers on a global platform for their remarkable achievements in India and abroad.
+- Felicitating outstanding performers on a global platform for their remarkable achievements in India and abroad.

-Training programmes: Organising Management training, skill development workshops, open house seminars.
+- Organising Management training, skill development workshops, open house seminars.

-This award is given to the individuals, organisations and business people who brings glory for India through their outstanding achievement.
+This award is given to the individuals, organisations and business community people who bring glory for India through their outstanding achievement.
 The process of nomination is simple, but the process of selection for the award is rigorous wherein their credentials and achievement details are thoroughly studied and scrutinized.
 Once selected for the Award in their respective field, the award winner also given privileged benefits such as:

 - The Winning Trophy & Appreciation Certificate.